lordxax/sildactyl54/buildguide/README.md

 # 3x3 or 4x4 Macropad Keyboard Build Guide

-total cost is below 15$ and you will already have a lota of parts for the full build. (when using AliExpress bundle deals)
+Total cost is below 15$ (when using AliExpress bundle deals) and you will already have a lot of parts for the full build.

+The entire result from this guide can be reused/extended into a full keyboard (of any size).

 ## Bill of materials
 links to most of them can be foind here https://github.com/nmunnich/apiaster/blob/main/docs/mx-ordering-guide/mx-zero.md
 - **1x** 3x3 or 4x4 MX switch tester (e.g. https://a.aliexpress.com/_Ey9GKVk for 5$)